Have the solo trip of your dreams by picking one of these awesome places to travel alone for the first time.

 Thanks to Italy’s position on the Grand Tour of the 17th and 18th Centuries, it has had centuries to hone its travel infrastructure.

-Most major Italian destinations are accessible by train, including high-speed services.
+Many of the best Italian solo destinations are accessible by train, including high-speed services.
 And if you cannot reach a destination by train, there will usually be a bus that will get you there.

 Italy’s infrastructure and travel connections serve a well-worn tourist trail.
 Along the main visitor routes, locals will be used to accommodating a solo traveller’s needs and will be more forgiving to those who do not speak Italian.